simrenbasra/simys-blog/_posts/2024-11-14-trick_or_retreat_part3.md

   <img src="{{ site.baseurl }}/assets/trick-or-retreat/phase_1/register_1.png" alt="register_1" style="max-width: 100%; height: auto; margin: 20px 0;">
 </div>

-This line of code registers the custom environment with Gym so Gym can now recognize and load it like any other pre-built environment.
+This line of code registers the custom environment with Gym so Gym can now recognise and load it like any other pre-built environment.

 - `id` = 'Haunted_Mansion-v1': Name to give your environment.